 Joining a meeting from an Email Invitation

-If this is the first time you will be using Collaborate, you may be prompted to download some software which may take anywhere from 2 to 20 minutes depending upon your Internet connection speed.
-You can pre-configure your system with the required software by going to the First Time Users area of the support page located at: http://support.blackboardcollaborate.com.
+If this is the first time you will be using WebEx, you may be prompted to download some software which may take anywhere from 2 to 5 minutes depending upon your Internet connection speed.
+You can pre-configure your system with the required software by going to the Cisco WebEx Test Meeting located at: https://www.webex.com/test-meeting.html.

-As with any web-conferencing system, there are three basic prerequisites that must be met in order to have a successful Collaborate session: a working computer with Java installed, a functional computer audio system with a headset and microphone, and a reliable Internet connection.
-Since all three of these requirements are your responsibility, be sure to join your class session early to make sure that you are able to successfully connect to Collaborate and be prepared to make alternate arrangements if you run into any problems.
-Most sessions allow you to connect up to 60 minutes before the scheduled start time.
+As with any web-conferencing system, there are three basic prerequisites that must be met in order to have a successful WebEx session: a working computer with the WebEx plugins installed, a functional computer audio system with a headset and microphone, and a reliable Internet connection.
+Since all three of these requirements are your responsibility, be sure to join your session early to make sure that you are able to successfully connect to WebEx and be prepared to make alternate arrangements if you run into any problems.
+Most sessions allow you to connect up to 15 minutes before the scheduled start time.

-Online training for participants is available at http://www.baylor.edu/lib/factech/collaborate.
+Online training for participants is available at https://help.webex.com/community/meeting-center.
 Here you will find a recorded Participant Orientation session, User Guides, and a Quick Reference Guide.
-You will need to contact your instructor directly for additional information about how Collaborate will be used during class.
+You will need to contact your instructor directly for additional information about how WebEx will be used during class.